fuzoh/PICS/docs/userdoc/features.md

 You can combine filters to refine your search results.

+Example :
-Example : If you type "Marc" with the star filter.
+* If you type "Marc" with the star filter.
 "Marc" will be searched only in starred pictures.
+* If you type "Marc" with the star and the people filters.
+"Marc" will be searched only in the person attribute of the starred pictures.

+### The tree view

+### The main view

+## Details view